chukysoria/spotify-connect-web/README.md

   --volmax {1-100}, -V {1-100}
                         maximum mixer volume (percentage)

 ```

-The program requires a spotify premium account, and the `spotify_appkey.key` (the binary version) file needs to be obtained from https://developer.spotify.com/my-account/keys , and needs to placed in the python scripts directory, or have the path specified with the `-k` parameter.
+The program requires a spotify premium account, and the `spotify_appkey.key` (the binary version) file needs to be obtained from https://developer.spotify.com/my-account/keys, and needs to placed in the python scripts directory, or have the path specified with the `-k` parameter.

+### Console usage
+It's possible also to launch without the web server using the `spotifyconnect` command instead of `spotifyconnect-web`.
+A minimal web server is used instead to allow Zeroconf login.

-###Device parameter
+### Device parameter
 The alsa output device name should be as returned by the `pyalsaaudio` command `pcms`.
 In order to check the possible valid options please execute on a Python console:

     import alsaaudio
     alsaaudio.pcms()

-### Launching
-- Running with debug output `python main.py -d`
-- Can also be run without the web server (Requires username and password to be passed in as parameters or enable avahi-zeroconf)  `python connect_console.py`

-### Headers
-Generated with `cpp spotify.h > spotify.processed.h && sed -i 's/__extension__//g' spotify.processed.h`
-`spotify.h` was taken from from https://github.com/plietar/spotify-connect

-## Web server
+### Web server
 Server runs on port `4000`

 ### Logging in